jiangcongtao/gp-xml/README.md

 # XML Navigator

-A modern desktop application for browsing and editing XML files, built with Tauri and Monaco Editor.
+A modern desktop application for exploring XML files, built with Tauri and Monaco Editor.

 ## Features